Can you feel the love in your contact center?

 Many companies are converting their brick and mortar employees into remote agents.
 In theory, this is a great idea.
 People want to work at home so they can spend less time commuting, save money, and work where and how they can do their best.
 However, few companies offer a means for these employees to connect with their co-workers and feel included in a community.
 Remote workers become isolated when they’re not regularly engaged.
 Plus, when companies send their best agents to work at home, the morale and efficiency of the in-house staff can suffer.

-Whether you feel the love in your call center or not, a virtual model can help.
-Contact us to learn more about how a scalable virtual workforce can inject more positivity and efficiency into your existing call center.
+Whether you feel the love in your contact center or not, a virtual model can help.
+Contact us to learn more about how a scalable virtual workforce can inject more positivity and efficiency into your existing contact center.